 A freight bill audit is one way to improve transparency and trust between shippers and carriers.
-In a perfect world, a freight audit becomes unnecessary.
+In a perfect world, freight audit services become unnecessary.
 Every invoice is filed correctly the first time, everyone arrives on time for all deliveries, and everyone is happy with the bill at the end.
 Since we don’t live in a perfect world, we need systems in place to help sort through mistakes when they occur.

 Reliable and in-depth freight audit and pay services can spot these mistakes before they have a negative impact on your business.

 Freight auditing services become necessary as your business grows and the volumes you work with increase.
 Small businesses that handle their shipping needs in-house and work closely with their chosen carriers may be able to audit their own invoice records.

 In a larger business, the DIY approach just can’t handle the volume and complexity.
 Automated technology is used for order forms, invoicing, and even payment processing.
 These additional moving parts, even when automated, increase the chance of mistakes.

 It doesn’t mean that your business is doing anything wrong, or that your chosen carrier is.
 Freight invoices can be extremely complex, especially if a variety of goods are being shipped together.
 The rise in LTL freight drives part of this.

 Thanks to improvements in technology, order processing and invoice generation take much less time and money than they used to.
 However, automatic processes still need people to oversee them, and people make mistakes.

 Automated services help prevent errors, but they don’t catch everything.
 Different studies show companies reporting anywhere from 3% to 25% of their invoices containing errors that resulted in profit loss.